fremartini/eCP/README.md

 ```

 # How-to's
+The following descriptions assumes some sort of Linux distribution even if the eCP source code will compile on e.g. Windows.
+It is also assumed that `./` is the root of this repository.

 ## How to compile eCP
 - If you have CMake installed it should not be problematic using your favorite IDE.
 Load the `CMakeLists.txt` file in the root dir and CMake will take care of the rest.
 Currently only GNU/GCC is known to be supported.